kiangkiangkiang/Machine-Learning-Model-Serving/README.md

-# Machine-Learning-Model-Serving

-To bridge the gap between model development and application in machine learning, it's crucial to consider effective deployment strategies.
+# Full-Stack Automated Machine Learning Pipeline

-This article will concentrate on deploying machine learning models as services using **Flask API, Nginx, WSGI**, while also addressing key challenges and considerations commonly encountered in production environments.
+This article will concentrate on deploying machine learning models as services using **Flask API, Nginx, WSGI, MLflow, Airflow**, to build a ML pipeline such as the following architecture.
+While also addressing key challenges and considerations commonly encountered in production environments.

-Through a tour of **5 topics**, we will build a service for a toy **MLOps architecture**, as shown below:

 <p align="center">
     <img src = "./docs/mlops-arch.png" style="width: 100%; "></img>
 </p>

-## Services Integration

-### Flask API & Nginx & WSGI

-### MLflow
+Through the introduction in the following chapters, we will build a simple yet practical ML Pipeline.
+It will achieve among other common ML-related services:
+- **Automatic Model Iteration/Development**
+- **Automated Model Training**
+- **Experiment Monitoring**
+- **Traffic Control**
+- **Workflow and Trigger Management**

+## Serving Model Endpoints

+## Scaling with Load Balancer

+## Model and Experiment Monitoring

+## Model and Experiment Monitoring

 **MLflow** is one of the most important services for tracking models, experiments, and more during the training process.